s1k1psso/About/_pages/about.md

 community knowledge mobilization.
 Since 2024, he has worked at University of Alberta Libraries as a student information services assistant.
 He serves as a volunteer in numerous student organizations, and in community archives such as the Alberta Labour History Institute.

+Though relatively new to Digital Humanities, he is interested in integrating creative coding, interactive storytelling, and other digital approaches to sharing research, art, and more academic writing.
+Over the course of the last year, he has begun learning different languages (HTML, CSS, P5.js) in order to gain the tools needed to work on more personalized, less template-based creations.